 Zhao’s directorial vision is brilliant in serving the purpose of portraying the nomadic lifestyle as being free from capitalist expectations.
 Long, still shots from the cinematographer Joshua James Richards show the vast landscapes of central United States, far away from the rush permeating all American cities.

 Without this rush, there’s time for genuine human connections to be made.
 All of the people starring in the film apart from McDormand and David Strathairn (playing a man whom Fern befriends along the way) are non-actors and real-life nomads, essentially playing lightly scripted versions of themselves.
 These are people for whom making Nomadland wasn’t simply making a movie; it was forming connections, an essential part of living on the road when you constantly encounter new people along the way.
-Just as Jessica Bruder gained friendships during her time on the road, gathering material for the book, so did McDormand and Zhao.
+Just as Jessica Bruder gained friendships during her time on the road, gathering material for the book, so did McDormand and Zhao, who invited their nomad friends on their campaign this awards season.

 Nomadland is a film which shines with genuineness, warmth and humanity.
 Yes, the economic issues I’ve mentioned in the beginning are always out there in the background and as a catalyst of people’s life choices.
 However, the film doesn’t build the story around these issues in the way Nomadland the book does.